-Sammamish Friends will soon be the new home for Sammamish Walks!
+Sammamish Friends is the new home for Sammamish Walks!

 We share our beautiful environment with local wildlife and more than a few of us have encountered surprises on the trail.
 In 2012, a portion of the Soaring Eagle trail system was temporarily closed following reports of owl attacks.
 No serious injuries were reported, but the owl did draw blood in one incident.
 King County Parks officials believe this was a juvenile barred owl, possibly going after a moving target, such as a ponytail or the top of a hat.
 Soaring Eagle Park is also home to the occasional black bear encounter.
 In one such encounter, a hiker came upon two full-grown black bears near trail marker 4.
 The hiker, who was not harmed, said the bears held their ground, apparently unafraid of humans.
 Click here to read Washington Fish and Wildlife information about black bears and what you should do if you meet up with one.